Matt Cardle: 2015–2019: Musical theatre and Time to Be Alive

-2021: Purple Crayon
+2021-present: Purple Crayon and The Great Escape

 Cardle announced the release of "Purple Crayon" on 12 January 2021, ahead of the release of his fifth studio album.
 The song was released digitally on 15 January 2021.
 Cardle says, "Purple Crayon is song about my struggles with addiction to Valium and the escape I found through using it.
 The song's emotions are intertwined with imagery from my favourite children's book Harold and the Purple Crayon."
 On 26 March 2021, Cardle released the second single from his upcoming album, "We're the Butterflies".
 On 18 June 2021, Cradle released the EP Purple Crayon.
 On 12 September 2022, Cardle revealed he was working on his fifth studio album.

 In 2024 it was announced Cardle would star as William Shakespeare in the UK and Ireland tour of the musical & Juliet.

+On 27 November 2025, Cardle released "Drinking Dreams"; the single is the lead release from his upcoming fifth studio album, The Great Escape, originally due for release on 10 April 2026, but later delayed until 3 July 2026.
+Upon announcing the album, the singer stated, "I took a long hiatus from releasing music, feeling the need to reconnect with a feeling inside that I had lost.
+The Great Escape is a body of work over a decade in the making.
+I've drawn on years of highs & lows and love & loss – and at times needing to escape life & myself altogether.
+I've poured all that emotion into this album."
+On 12 December 2025, it was announced that Cardle had signed with Absolute Label Services, the latter of whom will power the release of the album with a number of services including distribution, marketing and project management.

+Cardle released the album's second single, "Fading Lights", on 9 January 2026.
+On 16 January 2026, it was announced that Cardle would be starring as Charlie Price in the musical Kinky Boots at the London Coliseum; the production runs from March to July 2026.
+He released the single "Mirrorball" on 28 March 2026, quickly following this by releasing the album's fourth single, "You Take The Sun", on 13 April 2026, and fifth single, "Painkiller, on 1 May 2026.
+He released the single "Stilettos" on 29 May 2026.
+"Broken", the album's seventh preceding single, was released on 19 June 2026.